Employers and Universities: Work with us?

 4. See everything

-If there’s anything that doesn’t find its way onto the official tour - particularly if it’s important to you - go and seek it out!
-This could include lab facilities or libraries - you don’t want to receive a nasty shock when you roll up next September and find that half the resources you need are missing, or that all the lab equipment you need is out of date.
+If there’s anything that doesn’t find its way onto the official tour - particularly if it’s important to you – go and seek it out!
+This could include lab facilities or libraries – you don’t want to receive a nasty shock when you roll up next September and find that half the things you need are missing, or that all the lab equipment is out of date.

 5. Think about practicalities